Corporate Governance

 ATTENDANCE OF MANAGEMENT AT BOARD MEETINGS

-At the invitation of the Board, members of senior management recommended by the CEO attend Board meetings or portions thereof for the purpose of presenting information regarding a particular matter or participating in discussions.
+At the invitation of the Board, members of senior management attend Board meetings or portions thereof for the purpose of presenting information regarding a particular matter or participating in discussions.
 The Board is free to excuse members of senior management from meetings at any time.

 EXECUTIVE SESSIONS OF NON-EMPLOYEE DIRECTORS